ExcelFunctions.net Logo

 Solution No. 1

-Try ordering the data by the lookup_vector or the first row or column of the supplied array.
-If this data reads down the spreadsheet columns, the ordering can be done using the Sort... option in the Data menu.
+Try ordering the data by the lookup_vector (for the vector form of the function) or, if using the array form of the function, order by the first row or column of the supplied array.
+If your data is organised into columns rather than rows, the ordering can be done using the Sort option in the Data tab of the Excel ribbon.

-If your Excel Lookup function still returns the wrong result, check that your supplied lookup range(s) contain ONLY the data you want to search. (eg. if you have used the whole of columns A-C as a supplied array, change this to omit your headings and also to omit any other data that might be further down the spreadsheet).
+If your Excel Lookup function still returns the wrong result, check that your supplied lookup range(s) contain ONLY the data you want to search. (e.g. if you have used the whole of columns A-C as the supplied array, change this to omit any headings and any other data that might be further down the spreadsheet).

 Possible Reason No. 2

-You may have unseen spaces at the start or end of either the value you are looking up, or in the cells of your lookup_vector or array.
-These spaces cause your lookup_value cell and the 'matching' cell in your lookup_vector or table_array to have slightly different content.
+• You may have unseen spaces or other characters at the start or end of either the lookup_value, or the 'matching' value in the lookup_vector or array

 Solution No. 2